- Responsible Puffin Watching in Iceland

-Take, for example, this hour-long RIB tour, that whisks you around the uninhabited islands of Vestmannaeyjar, taking you into five separate caves, and to unusual features such as the famous ‘elephant head’ rock formation.
+Take, for example, this hour-long RIB tour that whisks you around the uninhabited islands of Vestmannaeyjar, taking you into five separate caves and to unusual features such as the famous Elephant Rock.
 Many of the little isles and rock crops you will pass (and, of course, linger at) will be packed with puffins, and throughout the tour, you will see many in the air and water.

 These tours often have a lot more life than just the birds; seals are likely to be sharing the craggy coasts with them, and you have a good chance of seeing cetaceans too.
-It is the best place in Iceland to see the elusive and mighty Fin Whale, and the second best place, after Breiðafjörður, to see Killer Whales.
+It is the best place in Iceland to see the elusive and mighty Fin Whal, and the second-best place, after Breidafjordur, to see Killer Whales.
 It was, after all, home to Keiko, the long-suffering orca that played Free Willy, prior to his release back into the wild.

-If taking a self-drive tour around the whole country, this town will be visited on the day in which you head from the Jökulsárlón/Höfn area to Egilsstaðir, the largest settlement of the east.
-This part of your journey is mainly comprised of sightseeing landscapes, rather than specific features, so interrupting it with a boat trip to Papey can make for a great way to break up the day.
+If taking a self-drive tour around the whole country, this town will be visited on the day in which you head from the Jokulsarlon/Hofn area to Egilsstadir, the largest settlement of the east.
+This part of your journey is mainly comprised of sightseeing landscapes rather than specific features, so interrupting it with a boat trip to Papey can make for a great way to break up the day.

-The final place in Iceland where you are guaranteed to see a great colony of Iceland's favourite animal is on Grimsey Island, the only Icelandic territory north of the Arctic Circle.
-Most people visiting come only for the novelty of having their passport stamped with proof they entered a polar region, and are surprised to find the wealth of birdlife present.
+The final place in Iceland where you are guaranteed to see a great colony of Iceland's favorite animal is Grimsey Island, the only Icelandic territory north of the Arctic Circle.
+Most people visiting come only for the novelty of having their passport stamped with the proof they entered a polar region and are surprised to find the wealth of birdlife present.

 Something to be aware of if planning a visit to Grimsey is that, because of how far north it is, the puffins tend to migrate a little earlier than in much of the rest of the country.
 While in September, there will certainly still be a few puffins at, say, Vestmannaeyjar, they are likely to have already left Grimsey by mid-August.

-Grimsey Island is easy to reach for any travellers to North Iceland; ferries run throughout the summer from Akureyri, and flights from its domestic airport go on throughout the year.
+Grimsey Island is easy to reach for any travelers to North Iceland; ferries run throughout the summer from Akureyri, and flights from its domestic airport go on throughout the year.

 To conclude, Iceland is the puffin-watching capital of the world.
-No matter where you are based in the country with the obvious exception of the Highlands, a puffin colony will be easy to reach and return from within a day.
-If travelling in summer, then you should make every effort to get to at least one of them; you will not regret it.
+No matter where you are based in the country, with the obvious exception of the Highlands, a puffin colony will be easy to reach and return from within a day.
+If traveling in summer, then you should make every effort to get to at least one of them; you will not regret it.

 Seeing these creatures is a blessing, no matter where you are in the world.
-The fact, however, that in Iceland you can get so close to them, that they nest in such numbers, and that they nesting grounds are in such beautiful locations, puffin-watching over here has a special kind of magic.
+The fact, however, that in Iceland, you can get so close to them, that they nest in such numbers, and that their nesting grounds are in such beautiful locations, puffin-watching over here has a special kind of magic.